By Warren Nunn (first published Nov 2024. Updated Apr 2025)

 Spiritualism interest

 Albert embraced the emerging fascination with “spiritualism” and within months was hosting events.
-One event advertised in the Newcastle Morning Herald and Miners’ Advocate, in Newcastle, New South Wales, of Saturday, 22 February 1896 reads:
+One gathering advertised in the Newcastle Morning Herald and Miners’ Advocate, on Saturday, 22 February 1896, reads:

 Spiritualism.
 A trance address will be delivered at the Wickham School of Arts on Sunday evening, the 23rd inst., by Mrs Hodgson.
 Subject: “The Nature of Spiritual Life.”
 Albert Card, Esq, in the chair.
 Collection.

-Albert realised there was money to be made for such services and he wanted to know more.
+Albert realised there was money to be made for such services and he was attracted to the idea of such an enterprise.

 Off to Western Australia